SkTamim/rhino5-commands/README.md

 * **Count:** Reports how many instances of the selected block are in the model.

 ### Note for better use
 You can create blocks that are linked to an external Rhino file.
 This is very powerful for team collaboration.
 If one person updates the external file (e.g., changes the design of a standard clasp), everyone else using that linked block will be notified in the `BlockManager` that an update is available.
 If you have deleted all instances of a block, its definition still exists in the file.
-You can use the `Purge` command or the `Delete` button in the `BlockManager` to remove these unused definitions and reduce file size.
+You can use the `Purge` command or the `Delete` button in the `BlockManager` to remove these unused definitions.

 ### Practical Use Cases
 * **Use Case 1 (Stone Counting):** You are preparing a file for a client and want to see how many of each size of gemstone are used in the design.
 Open `BlockManager`.
 It will list all of your gemstone blocks (e.g., "Diamond_1.5mm", "Sapphire_3mm").
 By selecting each one and clicking "Count," you can quickly generate an accurate stone count for the entire piece.